Late works of Franz Liszt: A more complex picture

 The first category contains pieces in which a troubled spirit seeks consolation in memories of the past.
 Liszt referred to this music as his "forgotten" pieces — sardonically referring to compositions forgotten before even played, with titles such as Valse oubliée, Polka oubliée and Romance oubliée.

+The second category, music of despair, can appear much more important since the titles of the pieces in this category would seem to point to a troubled mind.
+These titles include: